 I-140 Processing Delays Can Result in RFEs

 We have seen instances where there is a substantial delay in processing a client’s I-140, and as a result, USCIS will send a Request for Evidence to make sure that the job offer is still valid.
 If you and your employer receive an RFE, then you should send USCIS Form I-485J.
-Should you neglect to respond to the Request for Evidence, you run the great risk of getting your I-140 denied and the pending I-485.
+Should you neglect to respond to the Request for Evidence, you run a risk of getting your I-140 denied and the pending I-485 as well.

 Substantially Similiar Job Under Request for Job Portability